Confidence Intervals for Proportions

 Show solution

-- Warm-up: First identify exactly what the question is asking: At alpha = 0.05, a p-value of 0.03 leads to:
+- Warm-up: First identify exactly what the question is asking: What usually makes a confidence interval for a proportion more precise?

 - Verify the selected choice by checking that it satisfies the original prompt and that the other choices fail the same test.